• Skip to main content

 – Organize live videos.

-– Create a hashtag for your campaign (try to keep it short and make sure it includes your nonprofits’ name), then ask your followers to take pictures using your branded hashtags and following your instructions on what images you want.
+– Create a hashtag for your campaign (try to keep it short and make sure it includes your nonprofits’ name), then ask your followers to take pictures using your branded hashtags and follow your instructions on what images you want.

-Try to frequently visit your follower’s accounts, like and comment on their photos.
+Try to frequently visit your follower’s accounts, and like and comment on their photos.
 This will make your supporters feel valued and recognized.

 Another benefit of engaging with your followers, especially through hashtags, is obtaining user-generated content (UGC).
-You can post your supporters’ videos, photos and more on your profile.
+You can post your supporters’ videos, photos, and more on your profile.
 This increases trust and credibility amongst your other followers.
 People trust people more than they trust brands, even if they’re nonprofit.

 10. Use CTAs